krayin/krayin-docs/docs/1.x/graphql-admin-api/customers.md

 ### 1. Get All Customer's

-You can get all the Customer's from the Bagisto store.
+You can get all the Customer's from the Krayin store.
 You can achieve this job by using the `Customers` API call.

 - Headers